 Since its inception in 2011, GMI has garnered increasing support to advance the debate concerning the social, political, economic, ethical and technological barriers to realising GMI’s vision.
 The GMI Steering Committee which includes representatives from WHO, FAO, and OIE (World Animal Health Organization) has so far organized eleven global meetings across the continents of Asia, the Americas, and Europe (see below).
 The upcoming 12th international meeting is designated to be held in Singapore, together with Nanyang Technological University.

 Hosted together with Nanyang Technological University Food Technology Centre (NAFTEC), the 3-day event (12th-14th June) will focus on existing and current trending themes relating to the use of next generation sequencing (NSG) in clinical, public health, food virology, and microbiology as presented by international experts and as interactive discussions welcoming participant involvement.
-In line with a vision of global inclusiveness, GMI hopes to include participants of developing nations and is currently seeking supporting funds for this.
+Further to the latter, participants will have the option to join one of the four existing GMI work groups during the breakout sessions schedules on the first and third day of the meeting.
 GMI NGS workshop (10th-11th June) will also be held in Singapore and training topics include lectures on introduction to NGS, data analyses and interpretation, regulatory considerations and hands-on exercise on data analyses.

-For preview of Global Microbial Identifier (GMI), please click here!
+For a description of the Global Microbial Identifier work groups, please click here.

 For enquiry, contact Natasha Yang (firstname.lastname@example.org) or Vibeke Dybdahl Hammer (email@example.com).

 Last updated by Kelyn Seow on 25 March 2019